Teaching

 - [MSc survey] Sudarsan Sivakumar — A survey on flash storage disaggregation: performance and quality of service considerations — PDF — 2024

-Courses
+University Courses

 - [2024] — Distributed Systems (MSc): Teaching students how to design, implement, and evaluate distributed systems.
-Students can pick a project that aligns with their interest, I gave storage systems related projects to several groups.
+Students can pick a project that aligns with their interest; I gave storage systems related projects to several groups.

 Academic service